SuperUserNameMan/LGTISP/readme.md

 This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash`, `dump eeprom`, `dump lock` and `write lock 0 0` commands of AVRdude in terminal mode.

 ## warning :
-- once a newly programmed LGT8Fx is powerred-down, the access to its flash memory is locked. `dump flash` will displays `0xFF` everywhere.
+- Once a newly programmed LGT8Fx is powerred-down, the access to its flash memory is locked. `dump flash` will displays `0xFF` everywhere.
-- Unlocking it is destructive.
+- Unlocking is destructive.
 The first 1KB of flash will be erased, but the rest of the flash (including the emulated EEPROM) will be readable.
-Locked devices have to be unlocked manually using a `write lock 0 0`.
+When using AVRdude as terminal, locked devices can be unlocked manually using a `write lock 0 0`.
 - for more details, see note regarding LGT8F328p flash protection, below.

 ## supported functions